Code-Institute-Submissions/dog-friendly-trails/README.md

 I would consider learning and using Flex grid for complete site layout Improve use of flexbox
-Setup a CMS like structure for Trails complete with Search and Filter options
+Setup a CMS like structure for Trails complete with Search and Filter options A popup subscribe instead of a subscribe page

 ------